 Trend Trading Examples

 Here is a stock in a clear downtrend.
 You can see how the stock is making lower lows and lower highs.

 Next up, a strong bullish uptrend with higher highs and higher lows.

 Can you see how the above chart lacks any trend?
 This is what we would call a choppy market or a security the lacks a clear trend.

 Where Trend Trading Fails

 Trend trading fails quite frankly when you get it wrong.
 It's not personal, but trend trading is pretty easy to identify on the chart.

-So when it fails it's due to human error.
+So when trend followers fail, it's likely due to human error.